What Freud Would Say About These Wacky Fashion Campaigns

 If fashion ads were about selling clothes, they would look like catalogues.
-After all, you can charge £200 for a dress, but a dream can cost at least 10 times that much.
+After all, you can charge $200 for a dress, but a dream can cost, like, at least 10 times that much.
 And while we’re used to advertisements selling some of our most frequently had fantasies — think Karlie Kloss as a paparazzi-besieged starlet for Diane von Furstenberg, or the Hadid, Jenner, and Smalls sisters cuddled up for Balmain — recently, designers seem to be taking steps further into the subconscious.

 I used to write the contributor’s page for a fashion magazine, and part of this involved asking photographers about the broader theme or deeper meaning behind a shoot.
 The most evocative answer I usually got was, “The girl was beautiful.
 It was spring,” which was always said in the same tone you might use to tell a child to go to their room.
 The point is, there either was no hidden significance, or they didn't want to divulge it — and my money’s on the former.